nicklansley/nick-stable-diffusion/README.md

 - NEW: 'dark mode' button for all the web pages, for those late-night creative AI sessions without being blasted by light!
 - A stupid prompt inspiration page generating random and daft prompts.
 A good idea at the time.
-- UPDATE: Nick's Stable Diffusion Playground renamed 'Stable Diffusion Web Playground' in deference to the act that most people are not called 'Nick' and it's a bit more descriptive.
+- UPDATE: "Nick's Stable Diffusion Playground" web pages renamed "Stable Diffusion Web Playground" in deference to the fact that most people are not called 'Nick' and it's a bit more descriptive.
 The original name came from the fact it was personal, private project which I have only later realised may be of help to others.
+I should have thought of a decent name like DALL-E and CrAIyon did, but we are where we are.
+I'm not changing the name of the GitHub repo though, as that would cause version control issues.

 ## 8 steps to Fast-start